yuming-h/Minutes-Made/README.md

 ## Features

-- 🎙️ Live transcriptions with speaker recognition and speech diarization Minutes Made recognizes your voice and tells it apart fromn your teammates.
+- 🎙️ Live transcriptions with speaker recognition and speech diarization: Minutes Made recognizes your voice and tells it apart fromn your teammates.
 - ⚛️ Reactjs User Interface designed with usability in mind.
 - 📝 Keeps all your transcripts together so you can review meetings and keep track of what's important.
 - 🎬 Takes action.
 Integrations for Slack and Jira to update your team on what's important.
 Let Minutes Made know what needs to be done and it will keep everyone informed.